 Jesus is shown raising his right hand in blessing and with his left hand on his chest, from which flow forth two rays: one red and one white.

 The rays streaming out have symbolic meaning: red for the blood of Jesus (which is the Life of Souls), and pale for the water (which justify souls) (from Diary – 299).
 The whole image is symbolic of charity, forgiveness and love of God, referred to as the “Fountain of Mercy”.
-The depictions often contains the message “Jesus, I trust in You!”
+The depictions often contain the message “Jesus, I trust in You!”

 Source: Akin, Jimmy.
 “9 Things You Need to Know About Divine Mercy Sunday.”
 National Catholic Register, 4 April 2013.